jamesvilho/james-vilho-website/index.md

 ---

 # Welcome to My Website
-I’m an MSc graduate in Industrial Engineering with research in machine learning and optimization.
+I’m a phd student in Information & Communication Engineering with research in autonomous driving, and machine learning and optimization.

 ## About Me
 My research interests include: